CS789Team/TicketTaggerWithPSO/README.md

 * install W2V  pre-trained model. you can install it from this link: https://newbedev.com/import-googlenews-vectors-negative300-bin

-explain for some of terminologies:
+Explain for some of terminologies:

 fastText : fastText is a library for efficient learning of word representations and sentence classification. we use it to represent every feature as a vector.